flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

-# Tutorial 4: Text Embeddings
+# Tutorial 4: Document Embeddings

-Text embeddings are different from [word embeddings](/resources/docs/TUTORIAL_WORD_EMBEDDING.md) in that they give you one embedding for an entire text, whereas word embeddings give you embeddings for individual words.
+Document embeddings are different from [word embeddings](/resources/docs/TUTORIAL_WORD_EMBEDDING.md) in that they give you one embedding for an entire text, whereas word embeddings give you embeddings for individual words.

 For this tutorial, we assume that you're familiar with the [base types](/resources/docs/TUTORIAL_BASICS.md) of this library and how
    [word embeddings](/resources/docs/TUTORIAL_WORD_EMBEDDING.md) work.